-Tennessee online gambling laws are nearly nonexistent.
-The state has yet to offer any domestically based and licensed gambling forms and have yet to introduce bills which would legalize online casino gambling or poker.
+Tennessee’s online gambling laws are nearly nonexistent except for sports betting.
+The state has yet to offer any domestically based and licensed gambling forms and has yet to introduce bills that would legalize online casino gambling or poker.
 Online sports betting is expected to launch in early 2020.

 This guide will clarify TN’s domestic online gambling laws and what online gambling options state residents can legally use, as well as, recommendations for legal sites.

 Gambling Definitions and Violations Per Tennessee Gambling Laws

 Under Tennessee gambling law betting anything of value on anything that involves an element of chance, however minor, amounts to gambling.
 The law adopts an “any-chance” approach to defining gambling and encompass most forms.
 Individuals found participating in illegal gambling faces a misdemeanor offense.